 When a dispute arises between a manufacturer and distributor, the Courts first look to any agreement between the parties regarding trademark rights.
 Sengoku Works Ltd. v.
-RMC Int’l Ltd., 96 F.3d 1217, 1220–21 (9th Cir.1996).
+RMC Int’l Ltd., 96 F.3d 1217, 1220-21 (9th Cir.1996).
 In the absence of an agreement, the manufacturer is presumed to own the trademark.
 Id.
 See also, Watec Co., Ltd. v.
-Liu, 403 F.3d 645, 652 (9th Cir.2005) (in case between foreign manufacturer and former exclusive American distributor who had incontestably registered the mark in the U.S., one issue to consider as to which party owned the contested mark involved whether the parties had entered into contract that disposed of rights in the trademark and that such issue was properly determined by the jury).
+Liu, 403 F.3d 645, 652 (9th Cir.2005) (noting that, in case between foreign manufacturer and former exclusive American distributor who had incontestably registered mark in U.S., one issue to consider as to ownership of mark was whether parties had entered into contract that disposed of rights in mark, and that issue was properly determined by jury).

 The presumption that in the absence of an agreement the manufacturer is presumed to own the trademark can be rebutted.
 The following factors may be considered:

 (1) which party invented and first affixed the mark on to the product;

 (2) which party’s name appeared with the trademark;

 (3) which party maintained the quality and uniformity of the product;

 (4) which party does the public identify with the product and make complaints to; and

 (5) which party possesses the good will associated with the product.

 See Sengoku Works Ltd, 96 F.3d at 1220-21 and Premier Dental Products v.
 Darby Dental Supply Co., 794 F.2d 850, 853-54 (3d Cir.1986)